fable-compiler/fable-compiler.github.io/docs/docs/javascript/build-and-run.md

 When changes are made to your F# code, Fable will recompile it and Vite will reload the page.

 In watch mode Fable will also compile code behind `#if DEBUG` compiler directives.
+Including debug directives from referenced fable-nuget packages.

 ## Build for production